-All of Pike Brewing’s packaging, from draft kegs to cans and bottles, is done within feet of the bright tanks, ensuring beer freshness.
-Pike's bottling line double evacuates oxygen before filling the bottles resulting in longer lasting, high-quality final product.
+All of Pike Brewing’s packaging, including draft kegs to cans, is done within feet of the bright tanks, ensuring beer freshness.
+Pike's canning line double evacuates oxygen before filling the bottles resulting in longer lasting, high-quality final product.

 About The Brewery

 Every Pike Brewing Company beer is handcrafted at our urban brewery in downtown Seattle's Pike Place Market neighborhood.
-Featuring a unique and sustainability-focused gravity flow, steam powered brewhouse, the brewery's mash tun and grist case sit in view of guests at Tankard & Tun and the brew kettle operates in the middle of The Pike Pub’s dining room.
-Join a brewery tour and you’ll go down into the brewery cellar, where you can see the bottling line at work and be awed by how many fermentation tanks are squeezed into a such a relatively small space!
+Featuring a unique and sustainability-focused gravity-flow, steam-powered brewhouse, the brewery's mash tun and grist case sit in view of guests at Tankard & Tun and the brew kettle operates in the middle of The Pike Pub’s dining room.
+Join a brewery tour and you’ll go down into the brewery cellar, where you can see the canning line at work and be awed by how many fermentation tanks are squeezed into a such a relatively small space!